prakhar-saxena01/astro-modular/src/content/posts/why-do-we-travel.md

 ---
-title: Why do we travel?
+title: Why Do We Desire to Travel?
 date: 2025-11-07
 description: Are we just nomads at heart or is this something much much deeper than a desire to long for something new
 tags: